meretciel/insight_data_2015_07/README.md

 In this section, we will introduce how we solve the problem with the help of Spark.

-As we mentioned previously, the problem can be divined into two sub-problem: word count problem and calculation of rolling median.
-For word count problem, the solution is straight forward.
+As we mentioned previously, the problem can be divined into two sub-problems: word count problem and calculation of rolling median.
+For the word count problem, the solution is straight forward.
 Following the MapReduce frame, we first split each tweet to individual words, then map each word to (word, 1) and finally reduce the paris by key.
 Translated into python code:

 ```python
 _file = sc.textFile('../tweet_input/tweets.txt')